JCDrapers/ContactBook/README.md

 A contacts book programmed in groovy, that allows the user to add, remove and edit their contacts, all powered by an SQLite database.

 # Feature List
-- All conact buttons are algined vertially using a gridlayout.
+- All contact buttons are algined vertially using a gridlayout.
 - All contact information is dedicated to individual panels - all of which are encapsulated within a vbox, which allows the use of a scollpane to naviage many contacts.
 -  The main window is disabled when editing,deleting or adding a contact.
 -  The on screen keys must be used - windows "X" key is disabled.